 Clip may not be representative of the blu-ray version

-So that’s Maniac blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s Maniac blu-ray review, if you have any thoughts on this film you can leave a comment on our Facebook page.

 Summary: Maniac (1963) Blu-ray Review